-The formative assessment cycle in your classroom should be strategic and scheduled to ensure all students needs are met throughout the school year.
+The formative assessment cycle in your classroom should be strategic.
+It can be scheduled to ensure all students needs are met throughout the school year.
 Establishing clear routines and setting expectations can help conferring with individual students feel successful all year long.

-When giving feedback to readers, make sure it is timely and consistent so students can act on the information you provide them.
+When giving feedback to readers, make sure it is timely and consistent.
+This way students can act on the information you provide them.
 This regular feedback doesn’t have to come exclusively from a teacher but could include feedback from peers as well.
-Students can receive feedback in a wide variety of ways, including audio feedback.
+Students can then receive feedback in a wide variety of ways, including audio feedback.

 Providing multiple ways for students to respond to reading experiences can level the playing field for students.
-Audio and visual responses are easily shareable, and you can leverage the power of digital tools to hear from every reader in your classroom.
+Audio and visual responses are easily shareable.
+You can also leverage the power of digital tools to hear from every reader in your classroom.
 Reading responses provide not only a layer of accountability but also an opportunity to celebrate reading and build a community of learners in your classroom.